mhicks071/chordsapp/README.md

 # Chord Switching App
 Chord Switching App primarily geared towards beginners.
 Comes installed with the main 9 open chords (not dominant chords).
 This application was originally developed my Mason W. Hicks.
-The upload for this application's source materials can be found at (link).
+The upload for this application's source materials can be found at https://github.com/mhicks071/chordsapp.
 You can download and unpack the chords-App.zip found in the master branch.

 ## 1. Disclaimer & Notes